What Did Jesus Really Say ? - Women in Christianity and Islam

 Muhammad (pbuh) is also sited in "Sahih Muslim"

-"Whoever maintains two girls till they attain
+as saying: "Whoever maintains two girls till they attain

 maturity, he and I will come on the Day of Resurrection like this;